nerocui/ReactRipOffJS/README.md

 # ReactRipOffJS
-A React like library for plain HTML/Javascript frontend project.
+A React/Redux like library for plain HTML/Javascript frontend project.
 App and Render method is based on Observable/Observer pattern.
 Data is based on action/reducer pattern.
 The whole app shares a single store of truth.

 ![Create Initial State](https://github.com/nerocui/screenshots/blob/master/ReactRIpOffJS/initialstore.png?raw=true)